Veman-Mendu/FrozenLake-Unity-RL/README.md

 The TD Prediction method focuses on updating the state values for every step.
 This project when implemented on your local machine and verified will prove that updating the state values alone is not enough to reach the goal.
 The code for TD Predictions is available at boxAgent.py

 **The observation of TD Prediction is**:
  The algorithm never reached the goal in the second half of the total episodes.

+ The algorithm is trained for 1000 episodes and the values of the states after training can be observed at state_values.csv.
+The code for running the agent with trained state values can be observed at statevalue_agent.py

  # TD Control